StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 )
 ```

-If after following the previous steps you health data doesn't show in StackState, there is a [troubleshooting guide](../../../configure/health/debug-health-sync.md) for the health synchronization.
+If after following the previous steps you health data doesn't show in Rancher Observability, there is a [troubleshooting guide](../../../configure/health/debug-health-sync.md) for the health synchronization.

 ### Send in Stream Definitions and Health Checks

-Stream Definitions and Health Checks for StackState can be sent in with Topology.
-This allows you to map telemetry streams with health checks onto components in your integration, leaving no work to be done in StackState.
-This example below sets up a metric stream called `Host CPU Usage` with a `Maximum Average` check in StackState on the `this-host` component.
+Stream Definitions and Health Checks for Rancher Observability can be sent in with Topology.
+This allows you to map telemetry streams with health checks onto components in your integration, leaving no work to be done in Rancher Observability.
+This example below sets up a metric stream called `Host CPU Usage` with a `Maximum Average` check in Rancher Observability on the `this-host` component.

 ```text
 # import